XQueryInstitute/Course-Materials/syriaca-case-study/readme.md

 ---
 #I. Case Study: [Syriaca.org](http://syriaca.org/)

-Syriaca.org is a born-digital reference work compsed of TEI XML data which is processed using XQuery & eXistDB.
+Syriaca.org is a born-digital reference work composed of TEI XML data which is processed using XQuery & eXistDB.

 ##A. Project Design
 Data (TEI, Github, oXygen) > App (eXistDB, XQuery, XSL) > Front-end ([Bootstrap](getbootstrap.com/), HTML, CSS, Javascript)

+#*NB: ALL CREDIT IS DUE TO WINONA SALESKY ```&amp;``` TOM ELLIOTT, SENIOR PROGRAMMERS*

 ##B. Front-end

-Model publication: [The Syriac Gazetteer ](http://syriaca.org/geo/index.html) (A Dictionary of Historical Geography)
+Model publication: [The Syriac Gazetteer ](http://syriaca.org/geo/index.html) (A Dictionary of Historical Geography), additional modules in process and will reside inside the samel eXistDB instance (we anticipate about 20K TEI files when the project is finished).

 * Sample entry: [Edessa](http://syriaca.org/place/78.html)
 * Table of contents: [All entries sorted alphabetically](http://syriaca.org/geo/browse.html)